Diseases & Conditions

 Smooth cartilage covers the ends of the bones.
 It enables the bones to glide easily in the joint.
-Without it, bones rub against each other, causing friction and damage to the bones and the joint.
+Without it, bones rub against each other, causing friction and damage.
 Osteoarthritis occurs when the cartilage begins to wear away, typically due to age and use.

-The joint at the base of the thumb — or thumb CMC joint — is located near the wrist and at the fleshy part of the thumb, enables the thumb to swivel, pivot, and pinch so that you can grip things in your hand.
+The basal joint at the base of the thumb — or thumb CMC joint — is located near the wrist and at the fleshy part of the thumb.
+It enables the thumb to swivel, pivot, and pinch so that you can grip things in your hand.
 This joint is highly vulnerable to arthritis as people age.

 Arthritis of the base of the thumb is more common in women than in men, and usually occurs after 40 years of age.
 Prior fractures or other injuries to the joint may increase the likelihood of developing this condition.

 - Pain with activities that involve gripping or pinching, such as turning a key, opening a door, or snapping your fingers